conda-incubator/condacolab/README.md

 ### How can I cache my installation?
 I don't want to wait every time I start Colab.

 The recommended approach is to build your own `constructor`-based installer.
 We have provided an example in `constructor-example/construct.yaml`.

+> You can generate a `constructor` installer on Colab too!
+Follow [this tutorial](#).

-Follow these steps:
+Locally, follow these steps:

 1. In your local computer: